 Li Xunhuan, an upright official with exceptional martial skills, got supplanted and quitted from politics.

-After seeing his savior Long, also a good friend, who has been suffering lovesickness to his fiancé, Li Xunhuan started to act like a horrible person and behaved distant, which made his fiancé choose Long.
+After seeing his savior Long, a good friend who has been suffering lovesickness toward his fiancé, Li Xunhuan starts to act like a horrible person and behaves distant, making his fiancé choose Long.

-Li Xunhuan gave out most of his money to this newly wedded couple and left.
+Li Xunhuan gave most of his money to this newly wedded couple and left.

-But Long realized that his wife was still in love with Li Xunhuan, and his intense jealousy cause a series of vengeance activities, which forced Li to come back to Jianghu from seclusion life.
+But Long realized that his wife was still in love with Li Xunhuan, and his intense jealousy caused a series of vengeance activities, forcing Li to return to Jianghu from seclusion.

 The Smiling, Proud Wanderer or Xiao Ao Jianghu

-Linghu Chong, an orphan raised up by an upright master, gained excellent martial art skills, but had his heart broken by his first love.
+Linghu Chong, an orphan raised by an upright master, gained excellent martial art skills but had his heart broken by his first love.

-Later, he found that in this Jianghu, many upright organizations have dark secrets and committed unspeakable sins, including his master that he had worshipped in his entire life.
+Later, he found that in this Jianghu, many upright organizations have dark secrets and committed unspeakable sins, including his master, whom he had worshipped his entire life.

 After being evicted by his master, Linghu Chong felt he belonged nowhere.
 During this period, he met and fell in love with a girl from the demonic organization.

-He realized that upright or demonic, it is all about people, about humanity.
+He realized that upright or demonic is all about people, about humanity.